bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 ## Some other info

 Cargo-crev knows also about Issues and Advisories.
 But for this project I focused only on Reviews.
 You can rate the version as Negative if there is something really broken with it.
+I also limited the crates source to only `crates.io`.
+Other sources are not publicly interesting.

 ## cargo crev reviews and advisory